What Drains a Car Battery?

 If your car battery keeps losing its charge, don't ignore it.
 Here's why it happens and what you should do about it.

 If you come out one morning and discover a dead battery, it could be a one-time quirk from leaving the interior or headlights on overnight, especially if the battery revives with a jump-start.
 But a “one-time” no-start condition should be a warning that there may be a problem lurking that will leave you stranded on the side of the road.
-Here are the most common reasons why a battery keeps losing its charge.
+Wondering what drains a car battery?
+Here are the most common reasons.

 Safety First!
 A battery contains sulfuric acid that can cause serious burns.
 Always wear gloves and eye protection when working around a battery or jump-starting a car.
 If you come into direct contact with battery acid, flush with plenty of water and get medical attention immediately.

 A faulty charging system will drain the battery if you’re using the radio, lights and other high-current-draw accessories while driving.
 Although the charging system consists of many parts, the alternator is the heart of the system.
 It recharges the battery when the engine is running.

 A defective alternator can kill a battery if bad diodes or an internal voltage regulator prevents it from charging the battery.
 Or a diode can leak, allowing current to flow after the vehicle engine is shut off.
 A worn or loose drive belt, or a weak belt tensioner, will also interfere with charging.